It started long before cOVID-19

 “How are you?”
 I ask over Zoom.
 Her large eyes begin to well with tears.
 “Oh God,” she says, reminding herself to breathe, tears beginning to stream down her face.
 “I’m just so lonely.”

-She’s in lockdown, and it’s tougher on her than most.
+I’m in Sydney but she’s in lockdown interstate, and it’s tougher on her than most.
 She’s facing her early recovery period alone, overcoming a serious substance use addiction while also battling the urge to act on her other addiction, food, which has dogged her all her life.

 It’s something we in the recovery field are seeing more and more: Loneliness is on the rise, and it’s having real health impacts.

 The research backs that up.
 Studies have shown that loneliness poses a similar risk of premature death to smoking or obesity.
 It is a key indicator of early cognitive decline and can have real, physical impacts on our cardiovascular health.
 Teenagers and young adults in their early 20s are especially vulnerable, as are older people over 75.

 Public health officials are starting to take loneliness more seriously too, with messaging campaigns underway in the US, UK and Australia.
 The London School of Economics estimates that for every dollar invested in loneliness prevention, the community saves two to three dollars down the track.

 While COVID-19 has led to a spike in isolation, the epidemic of loneliness started long before, and it’s been hitting the recovery community especially hard.

 That’s because we’re wired for connection, it is the one thing that helps us soothe, be felt, be heard and understood.
 As British author Johann Hari says, “Loneliness is not the physical absence of other people: you can be surrounded by people and be lonely.
 It is the feeling that you are not sharing anything meaningful with other people.”